@masatomakino/threejs-shader-materials

 Returns void

-• Return a new material with the same parameters as this material.
+• Returns a new material with copied values from this instance.

 Returns this